sandboxie-plus/sandboxie-docs/docs/Content/AutoDelete.md

 # Auto Delete

 AutoDelete is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It is typically specified as AutoDelete=y, and indicates that the contents of the sandbox should be automatically deleted as soon as the last sandboxed process is terminated.
+With AutoDelete=y, SandMan starts automatic content cleanup when it observes the box close after its active process count reaches zero.
+The setting is off when absent.
+It cleans or resets stored contents; it does not remove the sandbox definition.
 For example:
 ```
    .
    .